Key Requirements for CWPP (Cloud Workload Protection Platforms)

 Bringing it All Together

 As enterprise requirements continue to evolve around cloud native security, the need to fully exploit the cloud’s capabilities without compromising on security is also growing.
 Software vendors are expected to deliver a powerful and unified solution that addresses security concerns up and down the stack, throughout the SDLC, and across multiple platforms — and we have risen to the challenge with the unified Aqua Cloud Native Security Platform.

-* Gartner, Market Guide for Cloud Workload Protection Platforms, Neil MacDonald, Tom Croll, 12 July 2021
+* Gartner, Innovation Insight for Cloud-Native Application Protection Platforms, Neil MacDonald, Charlie Winckless, 25 August 2021